 Is CBC Legal?

-CBC is a compound of an illegal substance (marijuana), meaning it could be illegal on the federal level.
-But CBC can be derived from hemp with a lower concentration of THC than 0.3 percent, which puts it in a sort of legal loophole.
+CBC is a compound of Cannabis.
+CBC can be derived from hemp with a lower concentration of THC than 0.3 percent, which puts it in a sort of legal loophole.

 Furthermore, CBC is non-psychoactive like CBD, so it’s more tolerated.
 The law is clear on the cutoff, however.
 Cannabis with 0.3 percent THC or higher is classified as a controlled substance and illegal on the federal level, while hemp is protected by the Agriculture and Nutrition Act of 2018 and legal on the federal level.